Substance Abuse and Addiction Treatment Resources in Albany

 Albany Drug & Alcohol Rehab, Detox & Treatment Resources

 Residents in the state of New York are caught in the grips of the drug epidemic that has ravaged much of the United States.
-In the most recent study conducted by the National Survey on Drug Use and Health (NSHDUH), the state of New York reported an estimated 9.82% of residents were using illicit drugs.
+In the most recent study conducted by the National Survey on Drug Use and Health (NSHDUH), the state of New York reported an estimated 9.82 percent of residents were using illicit drugs.
 This caused nearly 1,800 deaths.
-This figure is several hundred more than the nearly 1,300 lives which were tragically lost in automobile accidents within our state.
+This figure is several hundred more than the nearly 1,300 lives which were tragically lost in automobile accidents within the state.